danydin/aws-cloud-practitioner/README.md

 Q: What's auto scaling group
 A:

+Q: how come that i send a load balancer traffic in ec2 to a public subnet but in the auto scaling group i configure to create only private subnet instances and it still connects just fine to the instances via the web?
+A: In AWS, when you configure a load balancer to send traffic to instances in a public subnet, it is still possible to have the instances themselves located in private subnets.
+This is achieved through the use of Network Address Translation (NAT) gateways or NAT instances.
+Here's how it works:
+Load Balancer in a Public Subnet: The load balancer is placed in a public subnet, which has a route table associated with it that has an internet gateway attached.
+This allows the load balancer to have a public IP address and be accessible from the internet.
+Instances in Private Subnets: The instances that the load balancer routes traffic to can be located in private subnets.
+Private subnets do not have a direct internet gateway attached, so they are not directly accessible from the internet.
+Network Address Translation (NAT): To allow the instances in the private subnets to communicate with the internet, you can use a NAT gateway or a NAT instance.
+The NAT gateway/instance acts as an intermediary between the private instances and the internet.
+It translates the private IP addresses of the instances to a public IP address, allowing them to communicate with the internet.
+Routing: The route tables associated with the private subnets are configured to route outbound traffic to the NAT gateway/instance.
+This ensures that the instances can send traffic to the internet through the NAT gateway/instance.
+When the load balancer receives traffic from the internet, it routes the traffic to the instances in the private subnets.
+The instances respond to the traffic, and the response is sent back to the load balancer through the NAT gateway/instance.
+The load balancer then forwards the response back to the client.
+This setup allows you to have a secure architecture where your instances are located in private subnets, while still being able to receive traffic from the internet through the load balancer.
+It's important to note that the instances in the private subnets do not have direct public IP addresses.
+They communicate with the internet through the NAT gateway/instance, which handles the translation of IP addresses.

 * if you termiante an instance within an auto scaling group, which resutls in loweering the number of running instances below the auto scaling minimum requierment, a new isntance is launched autoamtically.
 * to take advtange of the safety and reliability of geographic redundancy, span your auto scaling group accross multiple AZ and attach a load balacner to distribute incoming traffic across those az.
 * by creating security group that allow inbound traffic from the internet to the load balancer and outbound to the security group of the webservers (and configure inbound traffic in the webservers to only allow load balancer traffic) you can run the instances in a private subnets inside the auto scaling group and they will still be accessible via the load balancer to the internet.

+## IAM (Identity and access management)
+Q: What's object reference
+A: an object reference refers to a way of identifying and granting permissions to AWS resources or actions.
+IAM uses Amazon Resource Names (ARNs) as object references to uniquely identify resources within AWS.
+An ARN is a string that follows a specific format and includes information about the AWS account, the resource type, and the resource name.
+It provides a standardized way to reference and manage resources across AWS services.
+For example, an ARN for an IAM user might look like this: arn:aws:iam::123456789012:user/my-iam-user
+In this ARN, "123456789012" represents the AWS account ID, and "my-iam-user" is the name of the IAM user.
+Object references are used in IAM policies to specify the resources or actions to which the policy applies.
+IAM policies define permissions and access control rules for users, groups, or roles within an AWS account.
+By referencing specific ARNs in IAM policies, you can grant or deny permissions to specific resources or actions.
+For example, a policy statement might include an object reference to allow a specific IAM user to access an S3 bucket:
+{
+  "Effect": "Allow",
+  "Action": "s3:GetObject",
+  "Resource": "arn:aws:s3:::my-bucket/*",
+  "Principal": {
+    "AWS": "arn:aws:iam::123456789012:user/my-iam-user"
+  }
+}
+In this policy statement, the "Resource" field specifies the ARN of the S3 bucket, and the "Principal" field specifies the ARN of the IAM user.
+By using object references in IAM policies, you can control access to AWS resources and actions based on specific identities or resource ARNs, providing granular control over permissions within your AWS environment.

 Q: explain serverless
 A: serverless refers to a model where the cloud provider manages the infrastructure and automatically scales resources based on demand.
 In a serverless model, the cloud provider takes care of the underlying infrastructure, such as servers, operating systems, updates and network resources, and provides a platform for developers to build and deploy applications without worrying about the underlying infrastructure, where you can scale up or down your app resouces, pay per what you use only and focus on the code without managing the infrastrcture as well.